asciamanna/asciamanna.github.io/_posts/2018-05-27-data-classes-and-feature-envy.md

 ## Mechanics of the Refactoring

 Once a candidate data class is located, find all references to the data class in the code.
 Often code that interacts with data classes performs behaviors that should exist in the data class itself.
-Pick an object that is hosting a data class and locate areas of the code in the host object that are interacting heavily with the data class properties.
+Choose an object that is hosting a data class and locate areas of the code in the host object that are interacting heavily with the data class properties.
 The next step is to move this behavior into the data class.
 There are typically two steps to do this.
 By relying on the refactoring tools in modern IDEs these refactorings are safe and straightforward.

 ### Extract Method